marzer/poxy/CONTRIBUTING.md

 ### Code style

 It's Python.
 I'm primarily a C++ programmer.
 I really don't care that much.
-If you want to be consistent, the codebase is configured for use with [yapf], so you can point your editor to that as an autoformatter.
+If you want to be consistent, the codebase is configured for use with [black], so you can point your editor to that as an autoformatter.

 I'm not too fussy though.
 I'm unlikely to reject a PR on the basis of style unless you do something truly horrendous.